osa-ora/springboot-keycloak-sample/README.md

 ## Metrics & Health Information

 As we enabled the metrics and health information using the command line parameter: --metrics-enabled=true --health-enabled=true
-You can access the metics using the url: http://mysso:8080/metrics, Prometheus text format which can be integrated with OpenShift Metrics or Cryostat.
+You can access the metics using the url: http://mysso:9000/metrics, Prometheus (OpenMetrics) text format which can be integrated with OpenShift Metrics or Cryostat (end point can be customized, check: https://docs.redhat.com/en/documentation/red_hat_build_of_keycloak/26.0/html/server_configuration_guide/management-interface-#management-interface-)

 <img width="842" alt="Screenshot 2024-04-18 at 6 20 37 PM" src="https://github.com/osa-ora/springboot-keycloak-sample/assets/18471537/0eef37d6-60b3-4d30-97a9-823d2dda2f98">

-You can access the health information using the url: http://mysso:8080/health (or http://mysso:8080/health/live or http://mysso:8080/health/ready)
+You can access the health information using the url: http://mysso:9000/health (or http://mysso:9000/health/live or http://mysso:9000/health/ready)

 <img width="541" alt="Screenshot 2024-04-18 at 6 21 18 PM" src="https://github.com/osa-ora/springboot-keycloak-sample/assets/18471537/15d458cf-08a8-411c-bae8-8399bff4f47c">